SeanAbstract/gatsby-starter-netlify-cms/src/pages/faq/index.md

           the app and provided with all the options you need for convenient trading.
         question: |
-          What are the best advantages of Snowball compared with other brokers?
+          What are the advantages of Snowball X compared with other brokers?
       - answer: >-
           We do not provide financial advice, and we encourage our clients to do their own searches and enjoy the fun of trading.
-        question: Does Snowball help investors to decide on what to buy and sell?
+        question: Does Snowball X help investors to decide on what to buy and sell?
       - answer: >-
           Yes, and this is one of the reasons why we provide services online.
           Clients from different countries use our platform.
 However, there are a few restrictions on this including people who are tax residents of the United States.
 We encourage investors to contact us if they are living overseas and want to use our services.
-        question: Can tax residents of another country use Snowball services?
+        question: Can tax residents of another country use Snowball X services?
       - answer: >-
           Snowball X is also a member of Snowball Group（“雪球集团”, Snowball).
           Snowball Group's investment and communication platform xueqiu.com is a